CartoDB/Windshaft-cartodb/docs/named_maps.md

 #### Response

-The response back from the API provides the name of your MapConfig as a template, enabling you to create the Named Map details by inserting your variables into the template where placeholders are defined, and create custom queries using SQL.
+The response back from the API provides the name of your MapConfig as a template, enabling you to edit the Named Map details by inserting your variables into the template where placeholders are defined, and create custom queries using SQL.

 ```javascript
 {